-First run of the project
+First run of the app .NET MAUI

 It’s now time to get the app running.
 We’ll also take the opportunity to look at the source code 🙂